 And you’re a good mom.

-You finish lunch and you’re kids clean up.
+You finish lunch and your kids clean up.
 They scrub plates and cups and forks just like you explained.
-You go about your business while you’re kids finish their chore and exit the kitchen.
+You go about your business while your kids finish their chore and exit the kitchen.

 Five minutes later you re-enter the empty, clean kitchen to see how your kids faired.

 The kitchen sink is still running.
 Water is slowly coming out in a steady stream with no one in sight to turn it off.

 You’ll try again with this same conversation tomorrow.

 My life is surrounded by tweens and teens.
 I’m raising three, my friends are collectively raising a billion and I teach high school.
 From my life (and antics my fellow moms and high school students share with me), these are my stories.
 (As always – because I love my people, I’m careful with what and how I share their stories.
 I sometimes change minor details for privacy reasons.)